aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_v2.md

 ## Function `create_unbounded_aggregator`

-Creates new aggregator, without any 'max_value' on top of the implicit bound restriction due to the width of the type (i.e. MAX_U64 for u64, MAX_U128 for u128).

-Currently supported types for IntElement are u64 and u128.
-EAGGREGATOR_ELEMENT_TYPE_NOT_SUPPORTED raised if called with a different type.
+Creates new aggregator, without any &apos;max_value&apos; on top of the implicit bound restriction<br/> due to the width of the type (i.e. MAX_U64 for u64, MAX_U128 for u128).<br/><br/> Currently supported types for IntElement are u64 and u128.<br/> EAGGREGATOR_ELEMENT_TYPE_NOT_SUPPORTED raised if called with a different type.

 <pre><code>public fun create_unbounded_aggregator&lt;IntElement: copy, drop&gt;(): aggregator_v2::Aggregator&lt;IntElement&gt;<br/></code></pre>